vikas-dev-123/lstm_model_stock_prediction/README.md

 **License**

-Add a license file if you want to make the project public.
-Common choices: MIT, Apache-2.0.
+  MIT, Apache-2.0.
 Tell me which license you prefer and I'll add a `LICENSE` file.

 ---